tkt-lapio/tkt-lapio.github.io/_posts/1969-28-12-about-googling.markdown

 ## Check several sources if possible.

-When it comes to programming, oftentimes it is easier to find answers from fellow codes on the internet instead of the official documentation.
+When it comes to programming, oftentimes it is easier to find answers from fellow programmers on the Internet instead of the official documentation.
 Obviously the official docs are always the best source for information, but if none are available, or you don't understand them, the best way to be sure of the reliability of an answer is to check as many sources as possible.
 However, it is good to know that sometimes information circles around the Internet, meaning that several places have gotten their information from the same, erronous source.

 ## Use <a href="https://stackoverflow.com/">StackOverflow</a>.